-We were commissioned by Resourceful Cities Network to organize a webinar on scaling up circular economy practices.
+We were commissioned by Resourceful Cities to organize a webinar on scaling up circular economy practices.
 Here we share a summary of our keynote presentation.
-Resourceful Cities is an URBACT Action Planning Network led by the city of The Hague and joined by Oslo, Zagreb, Vila Nova de Famalicão, Cáceres, Opole, Patras, Ciudad Real, Bucharest 3rd district and Mechelen.
-The project seeks to develop the next generation of Urban Resource Centres, so they can serve as catalysts of the local circular economy.
+Resourceful Cities was an URBACT Action Planning Network led by The Hague aimed at developing next generation Urban Resource Centres, as catalysts of the local circular economy.

 Piloting is usually affordable, but how to scale up?

 A recent OECD study on circular economy reports that 10% of surveyed cities and regions defined themselves as “advanced” performers in this field, while 39% as “in progress”, 57% as “newcomers” and 4% described their transition towards the circular economy as “not in place”.
 Nonetheless, 84% informed they were using pilots and experimentation to foster the circular economy (OECD, 2020).